Investigating Black-Box Function Recognition Using Hardware Performance Counters: Evaluation

 Thirdly, in a practical scenario, the generic approaches in \S\ref{sec:algorithm_identification} and \S\ref{sec:tee_reverse} would require classifiers to be trained and transferred to a device under test.
 TrustZone software binaries, for instance, are typically encrypted and authenticated during secure boot sequences on consumer devices.
-Moreover, TrustZone OSs are notoriously closed-source and closed-access, thus preventing ordinary developers from provisioning their own TAs after deployment.
-For TEE function recognition, a potential future research direction is to explore the efficacy of \emph{transfer learning} by training a model initially in a white-box environment where the environment is accessible and where samples can be reliably labelled, and then transposing this to a black-box environment.
-One challenge with this approach is that, while GlobalPlatform TEE APIs \emph{specify} a standard set of algorithms, their \emph{implementation} may differ during the transfer between white-box and black-box environments.
-While we evidenced that different library implementations may be classified under a single label in \S\ref{sec:algorithm_identification}, this remains untested in a transfer learning environment, which we defer to future research.
+Moreover, TrustZone OSs are notoriously closed-source and closed-access, preventing users from installing custom TAs after deployment for acquiring ground-truth labels.
+A future research direction is to explore the efficacy of \emph{transfer learning} by training a model initially in an accessible white-box environment where samples can be reliably labelled before transposing it to black-box cases.
+Although GlobalPlatform TEE APIs \emph{specify} a standard set of algorithms, one challenge with this approach is that their \emph{implementations} may differ during the transfer between white-box and black-box, OEM implementations.
+While we evidenced that different library implementations may be classified under a single label in \S\ref{sec:algorithm_identification}, this remains untested in a transfer learning environment.

+Lastly, we stress that our approach was evaluated on regular programs.
+Obfuscated binaries, particularly those that maliciously perturb HPCs to thwart PMU-based methods, can exhibit more complex behaviours that may pose generalisation challenges, which we defer to future research.